BryanFonseca/TouchTypingVanilla/README.md

 *The `this` of an arrow function points to the outer `this` from where it was **DECLARED**, not called as I thought at first.*

 ## Further considerations
-I know the project is not the most efficient thing in Earth.
+I know this project is not the most efficient thing on Earth.
 I'm iterating multiple times a big array with the 500 most common words of Spanish.
 Actually, I'm creating that array from a string using a couple of array methods, then I'm using it to add spans to every character in order to be able to apply the animations so it's not a surprise it doesn't executes immediately.